Key Takeaways

 — Geoffrey, Founder of The Oversized Hoodie®

-How do you know if a viscose garment will pill?
+How to know if a viscose garment will pill ?

 Before buying viscose clothing, there are a few signs that can alert you to its probable tendency to pilling:

-• The lining is made of cotton, which rubs against the viscose and promotes pilling
+- The lining is made of cotton, which rubs against the viscose, promoting pilling

-• The garment has a lot of risky seams and details
+- The garment has many risky seams and details

 You can also perform the pilling test: gently rub the fabric with your finger.
 If you see small threads appearing, it's a bad sign.
 Ditto if you see fraying at the seams.